craftcms/redactor/README.md

 ## Installation

-You can either install this plugin from the Plugin Store or with Composer.
+You can install this plugin from the Plugin Store or with Composer.

 #### From the Plugin Store